Vendor Room applications is now active. We will start approvals on December 1, 2013.

 Q: How do I register for a table?

-A: Registration will open as of January 2, 2013.
+A: Registration will open as of October 23, 2013.
 Please review the terms of service on this page below and use the application form to submit your table request.
 NOTE: While we recommend you apply as soon as possible due to our high demand, this is not a land-grab.
 We will be curating this Vendor Room so that there is a diverse mixture of artists and vendors.
 This will not be primarily based on who clicks the fastest.
+Our first round of approvals will start December 1, 2013.

 Q: Hey, I’m new.
 Do I even have a chance of getting into this thing?